 We take allergies extremely seriously at Mah-Kee-Nac.
 MKN is a “NUT AWARE” camp and does not use any tree nut/nut products in the kitchen, or allow any snacks on campus that contain tree nuts/nuts or were produced in a facility that contain tree nuts/nuts.
 We do not serve shellfish or sesame and have a separate side of the kitchen to accommodate a variety of allergies.
 We ask that you contact us directly if your son has a special diet so we can provide the best individual attention to your child.

 MKN is a package-free camp.
-This reduces clutter in the bunks and eliminates feelings of exclusion for the boys who do not receive packages.
+This reduces clutter in the bunks and eliminates feelings of competition and exclusion for the boys (and parents!).
 If your son happens to forget something, you may send a package with the forgotten item.
 In those instances, we ask that the parents please contact us beforehand.

 When a camper is enrolled for a session but wants to stay longer – we do our very best to accommodate that request.
 Many times, they are having just too much fun to go home.
 Campers must extend through the remainder of the next session unless there is a school conflict.